Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

 .. _add-baker-mw:

 ====================================
-Add baker
+Add a validator
 ====================================

-Prior to becoming a baker, read :ref:`Baker management<baker-pool>` to learn about best practices for bakers.
+Prior to becoming a validator, read :ref:`Validator management<baker-pool>` to learn about best practices for validators.

 ..
 Note::